sysadat/Programming-Language-Parser--Java--/README.txt

     - Used this stackoverflow post to see how to add maps to lists in Java.

 - https://www.geeksforgeeks.org/list-interface-java-examples/
-    - Used this website to learn how to print a each element in a list on its own line.
+    - Used this website to learn how to print each element in a list on its own line.

 - https://stackoverflow.com/questions/5192512/how-can-i-clear-or-empty-a-stringbuilder
     - Used this stackoverflow post to learn how to clear my string builder.